Home|News|Factoring: the preferred method of financing for growing companies and those under LBO

 Isn’t it true that factoring is costly?

 T. R. We still hear this preconception a lot.
-But in reality, it is undeniable the short-term financing solution which offers the best cost-to-return ratio over the term of commitment by the lender.
+But in reality, it is undeniablye the short-term financing solution that offers the best cost-to-return ratio over the term of commitment by the lender.

-If a company uses factoring, is it mandatory to inform clients?
+If a company uses factoring, must it to inform its clients?

-G. du H. In the vast majority of European countries, as well as US States, there is no legal obligation to do so.
-However, some commercial agreements stipulated that a supplier have the consent of its client to transfer its invoices to a third-party financing provider.
+G. du H. In the vast majority of European countries and, US states, there is no legal obligation to do so.
+However, some commercial agreements stipulate that a supplier have the consent of its client to transfer its invoices to a third-party financing provider.
 As a result, 95% of factoring agreements signed by our team over the last five years are confidential.

 Where can factoring be undertaken under optimal conditions?

-T. R. The financial terms, and even eligibility for factoring depend on the geographical location of the company issuing invoices.
+T. R. The financial terms, and even eligibility for factoring depend on the geographical location of the invoice-inssuing company.
 If I issued an invoice in Germany to a client in Brazil, I will benefit from European financing terms.
-However, if I invoice by Brazilian client from my Brazilian subsidiary, the Brazilian rates will apply.
+However, if I invoice my Brazilian client from my Brazilian subsidiary, the Brazilian rates will apply.
 We have experimented with factoring in 25 countries in Europe, North America and Australia.

 "Factoring always remains operational...Moreover, with non-recourse factoring, it does not affect debt levels."